Apple's 2014 iPhone, debuting September 9

 Apple has reportedly begun a trial run for an iPhone using a sapphire display cover, with the company ordering 100 of the devices from its assembly partner, Foxconn.

 Initial rumors indicated the iPhone 6 might have a curved display, but more recent rumors suggest the device will continue to have a flat screen much like the iPhone 5s.
 It may, however, have a slightly tapered glass front panel that allows the display to transition seamlessly into the sides, as described in a report from Nikkei and pictured in a front panel part leak.

 Advancements in LED backlighting may allow Apple to design a thinner, lighter iPhone 6.
 Apple is reportedly shifting from an 0.6mm LED backlight to a thinner 0.4mm model, giving it a bit of extra room to work with.
-Apple is also said to be using a single brightness enhancement film (BEF) instead of a dual version as used in the iPhone 5s to cut down on the device's thickness, but a recent rumors have suggested that manufacturing issues have forced Apple to return to a dual film design.
+Apple was originally said to be using a single brightness enhancement film (BEF) instead of a dual version as used in the iPhone 5s to cut down on the device's thickness, but a recent rumors have suggested that manufacturing issues have forced Apple to return to a dual film design.

 The iPhone 5s incorporates a 64-bit A7 28-nanometer chip manufactured by Samsung.
 Apple's iPhone 6 will reportedly utilize a 20-nanometer A8 chip from TSMC, which will be both smaller and more energy efficient.
 Samsung will continue to be involved in the production, however, helping to alleviate some of TSMC's manufacturing load.

 The A7 chip marked a 31 percent improvement over the A6 in the iPhone 5, and it is likely that the leap to a 20-nm A8 chip will offer similar increases in performance.
 Initial rumors pointed towards a quad-core 64-bit processor for the A8, but a July report suggested the A8 processor may in fact be dual-core with a frequency of 2.0 GHz or higher per core.
 The A8 may also be limited to 1GB of RAM, the same as the A7, as evidenced in recent images of a completed logic board.